untrivial/learning-python/README.md

 # learning-python
 Hello!
 This is my journey of studying Python and machine learning.
-I am following the Python Engineer's guide (with some detours) at https://www.youtube.com/watch?v=wtolixa9XTg&source_ve_path=OTY3MTQ&feature=emb_imp_woyt.

 ### 6/14/2023 - Started Multivariable Calculus on Khanacademy
 * 6/15/2023 - Finished Unit 1 of Multivariable Calculus
 * 6/17/2023 - Paused halfway through Unit 2 of Multivariable Calculus to switch to Python